Obsidian Eagle

 Bio

-Stories (17/0)
+Stories (24/0)

 Imagine Dragoons

 There weren't always dragons in the Valley of Ataúd.
-In fact, when refugees from the recently defunct Sol system arrived on Draco Prime it'd been more or less a barren wasteland bereft of all but the hardiest flora and scantiest fauna.
+In fact, when refugees from the recently defunct Sol system arrived on Draco Primus it'd been more or less a barren wasteland bereft of all but the hardiest flora and scantiest fauna.
 It took several centuries of laborious effort to finally terraform the landscape by employing aqueducts that redirected myriad streams through the mountains from a few faroff rivers.
 It was also how long it took for excavations beneath the planet's surface to yield the first vestiges of a bygone civilization that far outpaced humanity's plodding progress through the cosmos.

-By Obsidian Eagle8 days ago in Fiction
+By Obsidian Eagle2 years ago in Fiction

 Bunker Rock Reviews: Anomalous Materials